Dr-Nikson/fb-scraper/README.md

 file_put_contents($cookieFilename, $cookies);
 ```

-After this is done - you can just load it and pass to the constructor:
+After it's done - you can just load it and pass to the constructor:

 ```php
 $cookieJar = unserialize(file_get_contents($cookieFilename));